This is an extended version of an answer I gave to parents who asked me for advice about their 7 yo boy turning silent.

 One or the biggest myths about bilingual children is that they are all like sponges and that they become fluent in no time…

-Fact is, that during language aquisition, children go through different stages: Pre-production, Early Production, Speech Emergent, Beginning Fluency, Intermediate Fluency, Advanced Fluency.
+Fact is, that during language acquisition, children go through different stages: Pre-production, Early Production, Speech Emergent, Beginning Fluency, Intermediate Fluency, Advanced Fluency.

-What you, your partner and everyone interacting with the child can do, is to reassure and encourage him by making him feel accepted member of the group/family/society.
+What you, your partner and everyone interacting with the child can do, is to reassure and encourage them by making them feel accepted member of the group/family/society.

-I know that the pressure from society, family, friends, teachers (?) can be very hard on you and your child, but I really suggest that you entirely focus on his needs now.
-Let your child decide when he wants to interact with you.
+I know that the pressure from society, family, friends, teachers etc. can be very hard and frustrating, but I suggest that you entirely focus on your child’s needs.

 Here are some suggestions about what you can do: